uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 Now that we've examined a few different plot types, it's delving a little deeper into what seaborn is doing behind the scenes, because it will allow us to have greater control over the visualisations we ultimately create.

-The module seaborn is built 'on top' of another - matplotlib - which is a popular data and mathematics visualisation module, modelled closely on MATLAB. seaborn actually takes all our commands and produces the plots using matplotlib.
+The module seaborn is built 'on top' of another - matplotlib - which is a popular data and mathematics visualisation module, modelled closely on MATLAB.
+Seaborn actually takes all our commands and produces the plots using matplotlib.
 This is helpful for two reasons.
 Firstly, all matplotlib functions will work and apply to seaborn plots, so the modules are compatible (although we won't make use of this).
 Secondly, the structure of plots is the same, so understanding how seaborn plots are structured is the same as understanding how matplotlib plots are structured.

 Let's examine how seaborn and matplotlib plots are structured.
 Firstly, what's called a `figure` class is created - essentially, this is like a variable which could contain any image.
 This is like a canvas for our plot.
 Inside the `figure` an `axes` object is created - this is like a blank set of axes drawn onto the canvas.
 It's inside the `axes` object that the plot is produced and customised.